Blind Nick McNeil Wasilla Alaska

 which no doubt takes experience and patience but the main thing

 is that it works.
 He has various markers along the way:

 by the side of the road, and in front of his cabin, he has a stick

 marker and here he turns into the path which leads him home, which is

 about 100' off the road.
 The Community Hall, a large log structure

 at the end of Wasilla's main street is one of his landmarks.
 A little

-here on, there's nothing to it.
-He walks straight to the local store.
+there on, there's nothing to it.
+He walks straight to the local store,

 end of the sidewalk, act as guides.